Horizontal-Labs/.github/profile/README.md

 The following task is centered around how a productive Argument Mining Pipeline can be deployed and hosted.
 - How does a suitable software architecture for a AI argument mining pipeline needs to be designed and implemented?
 - How can the results of the argument mining pipeline can be demonstrated and visualised?
+---

+## Repositories

+Our project involved the creation of eight repositories.
+The following four are crucial for reproducing our pipeline:

+* **[argument-mining-db](https://github.com/Horizontal-Labs/argument-mining-db/wiki)**: This repository hosts our MariaDB database.
+* **[graph-visualization](https://github.com/Horizontal-Labs/graph-visualization/wiki)**: This repository contains the functionality for graph visualization.
+* **[armin-app](https://github.com/Horizontal-Labs/armin-app/wiki)**: This repository houses the web frontend, built using Vue.
+* **[argument-mining-api](https://github.com/Horizontal-Labs/argument-mining-api/wiki)**: This repository provides the API endpoints, models, and handles the core logic for discovering Argumentative Discourse Units (ADUs).

+In addition, we developed other repositories for specific purposes:

+* **[training-zoo](https://github.com/Horizontal-Labs/training-zoo/wiki)**: This repository is dedicated to training decoder and encoder models.
+* **[synapse-spark](https://github.com/Horizontal-Labs/synapse-spark/wiki)**: Here, we tested and engineered prompts for Large Language Models (LLMs).
+* **[benchmark](https://github.com/Horizontal-Labs/benchmark/wiki)**: This repository contains the benchmark data used to compare the results of our models.
+* **[prototype-pipeline](https://github.com/Horizontal-Labs/prototype-pipeline/wiki)**: This repository holds our initial pipeline implementation, which was replaced by a more effective solution.

 # Approaches for Argument Mining Language Model